kyaraaraujo/kanotes/README.md

 # Kanotes

 This is a CRUD notes flutter app project with authentication (serverless), for study purpose.
-In this app is possible to authenticate, add, edit, read and remove notes using Firebasde.
+In this app is possible to authenticate, add, edit, read and remove notes using Firebase.

 <div align="center">